brown-graduate-ai-luncheon/brown-graduate-ai-luncheon.github.io/README.md

 ## Credits

+Adapted by Etha.
 Made by Mikey Lepori and Aalok Sathe.
 Website skeleton adapted from [Nerfies](https://nerfies.github.io/).